hupili/datavis.studio/courses/HK.md

 Student projects: on [Behance](https://www.behance.net/gallery/55735237/Motion-Graphic-Studio-1617)

+### COM2116 - Audience Analytics and Media Strategies (@CityU)

+* Instructor: Dr Xiaofan LIU

+This course aims to teach students the various approaches in audience analysis and the purposes, philosophies, and methods of obtaining audience information for different media, with a particular focus on Internet and social media.
+Strategies for developing and scheduling online campaigns will also be covered.
+Students are expected to gain a broad understanding of the different methods in measuring media, and the different parameters in evaluating media effectiveness.
+Students will engage in a group project to apply their knowledge and skills to develop action plans.

+### COM3117 - Media, Communication and Public Opinion (@CityU)

+* Instructor:

+This seminar aims to describe, evaluate, and critique the literature on the role of mass media in public opinion formation and change.
+By the end of the semester, the students are expected to demonstrate the ability to evaluate research concepts and perspectives, and furthermore apply them to actual research projects.

+### COM3203 - Digital and Data Journalism (@CityU)

+* Instructor: Dr Xiaofan LIU

+This course aims to train students to deliver a wide range of data-driven on-line journalistic works.
+It emphasizes a hands-on approach to practising data acquisition, data analysis, and the production of news content with multimedia data visualization.

+### COM3410 - Consumer Behavior Analysis (@CityU)

+* Instructor:

+This course aims to provide students with the basic knowledge and understanding of the theories in psychology, sociology and anthropology, which are essential to the study of consumer behaviour.
+Student will be provided with the knowledge about psychology which is essential to the study of consumer behavior.
+Prevailing techniques of understanding consumers’ buying behaviours and business applications of consumer behaviour principles will be included.

+### COM5108 - Psychological Processing of New Media (@CityU)

+* Instructor: Marko Skoric

+This course aims to discover and examine cutting-edge research in the areas of media psychology and new media studies.
+Specific topics addressed will include human-computer interactions (HCI) and computer-mediated communication (CMC) research on various types of new media interfaces such as the Internet, WWW, virtual reality, mobile media, and computer and video games.

+### COM5506 - Social Network Analysis for Communication (@CityU)

+* Instructor: Dr Chris Fei SHEN

+The course covers basic theories and research methods of social network analysis, with a variety of applications for communication purposes.
+Specific topics include human interactions over online friendship networks (e.g., Facebook, Google+, etc.), information diffusion through microblogging websites (e.g., Twitter, Weibo, etc.), cross-national flow of media content (news, entertainment, advertising, etc.), word of mouth and viral marketing, contagious models for health communication, and etc. Students will learn how to design social network analysis studies, how to collect, integrate, analyse, and visualize social network data, and how to apply networking perspectives to solve real life issues in communication context.

 ### COM5507 - Social Media Data Acquisition and Processing (@CityU)

 * (Guest) Instructor: Dr. Xinzhi ZHANG (Department of Journalism, Hong Kong Baptist University)